SenerBerkay/SenerBerkay/README.md

 - 👀 I’m interested in Python and C# and MS SQL and Oracle SQL with PL/SQL and Access Database and Cyber Security and Linux and Network Management
 - 🌱 I’m currently learning Python and C# and Access Database
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me?You can reach to me by e-mail address.I use  this e-mail address:bsener@outlook.com.tr
+- 📫 How to reach me?You can reach to me on GİtHub

 <!---